URL Module - Inserting a Link to a Web Resource

 Some of the Repository options (e.g. YouTube, Wikimedia) in the File picker panel can be accessed using the URL module.

-Note: Once a learner clicks a hyperlink and then leaves the courseware, that learner cannot be tracked until they return to it.
+Note: Once a learner clicks a hyperlink and then leaves their course, that learner cannot be tracked until they return to their course.

 Using the URL Module to Support Blended Learning